entu/ssg/README.md

 ```

-## Content
+## Page template and content

-### Page content - index.pug
+### Page template - index.pug

-Page content is generated from __index.pug__ file.
-All other files are ignored, but You can use those files for Pug [include](https://pugjs.org/language/includes.html)/[extends](https://pugjs.org/language/inheritance.html).
-You can put locale identificator to filename (like index.en.pug) for locale speciffic content.
+Page is generated from __index.pug__ file.
+All other .pug files are ignored, but You can use those files for [include](https://pugjs.org/language/includes.html)/[extends](https://pugjs.org/language/inheritance.html).
+You can put locale identificator to filename (like index.en.pug) for locale specific content.

-### Page data and configuration - data.yaml
+### Page content - data.yaml

-To pass data to index.pug use __data.yaml__ file.
+To pass content and configuration to index.pug use __data.yaml__ file.
 This data is passed to index.pug in object named _self_ (To get property _text_ from data.yaml use _self.text_ in index.pug).

-You can put locale identificator to filename (like data.en.yaml) for locale speciffic content.
+You can put locale identificator to filename (like data.en.yaml) for locale specific content.
+This way You can use index.pug as a template and pass all locale specific texts from "data" files.

 Some page parameters will change how HTML is generated.
 Those are:
 - __disabled__ - If true, page will not be generated nor loaded to _self.otherLocalePaths_ object.